XiangchiSong/JobFed/README.md

 </table>

 #### Model & Parameter Explanation
 JobFed uses most of the models and parameter settings of EPFLU[3], please [click here](https://github.com/XiangchiSong/EPFLU_P2PFL?tab=readme-ov-file#model--parameter-settings) for more details.
-In addition, the following parameters are added:
+In addition, we use the following parameters:
 - **α<sub>i</sub>**: Mixing parameter; dynamically controls the balance between the global model and the local personalized models.
 - **J<sub>global</sub>(g<sup>*</sup>)**: Loss function of the global model.
 - **J<sub>local</sub>(l<sub>i</sub><sup>*</sup>)**: Loss function of the local personalized models for client *i*.